Degree Requirements 4-year plan Technical Electives Course Sequences Undergraduate Research Advising

 Biochemistry majors who satisfactorily complete BIOC 492 may be eligible for departmental honors.
 Registration in BIOC 492 is required; substitution of MCB 492 or CHEM 499 is not permitted.
 Students must submit a BIOC 492 thesis and be nominated by their thesis advisor.

-To qualify for graduation with distinction, you must be a Biochemistry major who (1) is registered for at least 6 hours of BIOC 492, (2) completes a senior thesis, and (3) is recommended for distinction by your thesis advisor.
+To qualify for graduation with distinction, you must be a Biochemistry major who (1) has completed a minimum of 6 hours of BIOC 290 and/or BIOC 492 (4 hours must be BIOC 492) (2) completes a senior thesis, and (3) is recommended for distinction by your thesis advisor.
 To be eligible, you must have an overall grade-point average of at least 3.25 and must be registered in BIOC 492.
 Recommendations for distinction are based on the quality of the thesis work and academic GPA.
 It is important that the thesis advisor comment on whether the results presented in the thesis are the sole work of the student or are a result of collaborative efforts.
 This should also be made clear in the thesis.

 Thesis awards